sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 Possible errors that can happen during upload include:

 - Clone in progress: the instance doesn't have the necessary data to process your upload yet, retry in a few minutes
-- Unknown repository (404): check your `-endpoint` and make sure you can view the repository on your Sourcegraph instance
+- Unknown repository (404): check your `SRC_ENDPOINT` and make sure you can view the repository on your Sourcegraph instance
 - Invalid commit (404): try visiting the repository at that commit on your Sourcegraph instance to trigger an update
 - Invalid auth when using Sourcegraph.com or when [`lsifEnforceAuth`](https://docs.sourcegraph.com/admin/config/site_config#lsifEnforceAuth) is `true` (401 for an invalid token or 404 if the repository cannot be found on GitHub.com): make sure your GitHub token is valid and that the repository is correct
 - Unexpected errors (500s): [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new)